bbc/genie/docs/development/gameplay-component.md

 You can preview your game without bundling it through Webpack by running it in a live server using `npm start`, and viewing it in a browser at http://localhost:8080/.

-The qaMode query string may be added to the end to view the game in QA Mode.
-This gives additional console output, and if you press "q", you can see the layout overlay. http://localhost:8000/?qaMode=true.
+The `debug=true` query string may be added to the end to view the game in QA Mode.
+This gives additional console output, and if you press "q", you can see the layout overlay. http://localhost:8000/?debug=true.

 To build your game using Webpack, use `npm run build`.